By Jodi Walsh, Guest Contributor

-Each team member can define personal success outside the goals of the team.
-The addition of personal priorities to a problem statement causes scope creep.
-The reinterpretation of team goals, to the benefit of the individual, can delay or disable forward progress.
+Team members may define personal success outside the goals of the team, which causes scope creep.
+The reinterpretation of team goals, to the benefit of the individual, can delay or disable progress.

-In cases like this, the inattention to TEAM results can result in the team losing all ability to deliver real value.
+The inattention to results can result in the team losing the ability to deliver real value.

 Effective teamwork around strategy and organizational initiatives will influence the behavior of teams with more concrete project or deliverable goals.